BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_events/bz_ePlayerDieEvent.md

   - dataType: bz_ApiString
     description: The flag name the owner of the shot had when the shot was fired.
     name: flagKilledWith
   - dataType: int
+    description: (since 2.4.10) The ID of the flag the victim was holding when they died.
+    name: flagHeldWhenKilled
+  - dataType: int
     description: The shot ID that killed the player, if the player was not killed by a shot, the id will be -1.
     name: shotID